-The project has been developed in two phases.
+The project was developed in two phases.
 The $1.8bn gas-liquids first phase involved the production and processing of wet gas, the separation and storage of condensate, propane and butane, and the re-injection of dry natural gas back into the reservoir.

-This phase also involved the construction of a remote wellhead platform, a drilling, production and processing platform and a compression, utilities and quarters platform.
-The recovered liquids are piped to a floating storage and offloading (FSO) facility.
+The phase also involved the construction of a remote wellhead platform, a drilling, production and processing platform and a compression, utilities and quarters platform.
+The recovered liquids are sent to floating storage and offloading (FSO) facility.

 Total Integrated Group Approach, an alliance between Fluor Daniel and Worley, was selected as the engineering and procurement contractor.

 The second phase of Bayu-Undan’s development, the gas phase, began production in February 2006, and cost $1.5bn.
 This involved the extraction of lean gas from the reservoir and transportation to Darwin, on Australia’s northern coast, via a 500km, 26in pipeline, where it is liquefied at a single-train processing plant at Wickham Point, then shipped as LNG to customers Tokyo Electric Power Company and Tokyo Gas in Japan.

 It has a production capacity of 3.24 million tonnes a year, and ConocoPhillips has entered agreements with the two companies to supply three million tonnes of Bayu-Undan LNG a year over 17 years.

 The plant was built under a lump-sum turnkey contract with units of the Bechtel Corporation, which subcontracted the construction of the LNG storage tank to a consortium of Theiss of Australia and TKK of Japan.

 The field is producing from ten production wells.
-Four gas injection wells and two water injection wells have also been drilled.
+Four gas injection wells and two water injection wells were drilled.